Skip to main content

 import I18n from "@adaptivestone/framework/services/http/middleware/I18n.js";

-Internationalization module based on i18next.
-Provides req.appInfo.i18n that can be used to translate
+An internationalization module based on i18next.
+It provides req.appInfo.i18n that can be used for translation.

 • X-Lang header